Don Larsen: St. Louis Browns / Baltimore Orioles (1953–1954)

-Trade to the Yankees
+New York Yankees (1955–1959)

 In 1954, the New York Yankees, despite winning 103 games, finished second behind the Cleveland Indians in the American League.
 Yankees general manager George Weiss blamed the age of their pitching staff for their performance.
 The Yankees’ “Big Three” pitching staff of the late 1940s and early 1950s, Vic Raschi, Ed Lopat and Allie Reynolds, were in their late thirties, and wearing down.
 Raschi was traded to the Cardinals prior to the season, Reynolds retired because of a back injury and Lopat was ineffective and retired within a year.
 Two other pitchers in the staff, Johnny Sain and Tommy Byrne were also near the end of their careers.
 Desperate for young starting pitching behind staff ace Whitey Ford and promising starter Bob Grim, Weiss managed to find a trade partner with the Orioles.
 At the end of the season, Larsen was traded by the Baltimore Orioles as part of a 17-player trade, with Billy Hunter, Bob Turley and players to be named later to the Yankees for, most prominently, catcher Gus Triandos, and outfielder Gene Woodling.
 When the trade was announced Turley was considered the key player in the trade.
 During the 1954 season, Turley had a 14–15 record, and some observers considered Turley to have the "liveliest fastball" in the league.
 However, Weiss and Yankees manager Casey Stengel thought that Larsen had the most potential out of the two, having been impressed with Larsen's performance against the Yankees and demanded that he be included in the trade.

-New York Yankees

 As a member of the New York Yankees from 1955 through 1959, Larsen was used by manager Casey Stengel as a backup starter and occasional reliever.
 He went 45–24 during his five seasons in New York, making 90 starts in 128 appearances.